-To apply for free or reduced-price meal services, contact the campus secretary or the cafeteria manager.
+To apply for free or reduced-price meal services go to www.pgisd.net and you will find a link under the students and families tab or you can contact the campus secretary or cafeteria manager.

 [See policy CO for more information.]